paramvi/ctf/pwnable.kr/input_writeup.md

 - connect to that socket
 - send/write data to that socket.

 In the original function, stage5 is listening, so for our purposes it's a server and we'll be writing a client for it.
+Now remember client and server are generally two different processes.
+So we would also need to be calling the original server `input` from different process.
+Fortunately we already created fork for our stage 2 and we were putting data from child to parent.
+So we'll place our client code in child process and `execve()` in parent will spin up the server.

 ```
 void stage5() {